 The International Training Centre of the ILO and FAO have developed the tool in order to raise awareness and build knowledge at local level on the issue of hazardous child labour and exposure to pesticides.
 The purpose of this tool is to assist the facilitators of Farmer Field Schools as well as other extension agents to lead discussions on the protection of children from pesticides.
 It can also be used to conduct similar discussions at community level.

-The tool is now available in French and English for the African context and it will be ready soon in the following languages: Spanish, Portuguese and Russian and adapted to different regional contexts such as Eastern Europe, Caucasus and Central Asia, Latin America and the Caribbean and Asia Pacific.
+The tool is available in several languages (in English, French, Portuguese, Spanish and Russian) and also adapted to different regional contexts, including Africa, Eastern Europe, the Caucasus and Central Asia, Latin America and the Caribbean and Asia Pacific.

 E. CROSS-CUTTING INFORMATION